Skip to main content

 Application Process

 Two cytopathology fellowships are offered annually.
-Applications should be submitted between July and September two years prior to the starting date of the fellowship.
-In-person interviews for selected candidates will take place during the months of September and October, following the review of applications.
+Applications should be submitted between May and August two years prior to the starting date of the fellowship.
+Virtual interviews for selected candidates will take place between June and October, following the review of applications.
 Prepare an application package with the following items:

 • CV